MicrosoftDocs/azure-devops-docs/docs/work/customize/reference/witadmin/witadmin-import-export-categories.md

  **Requirements**

-For the team project for which the categories are defined, you must have the following permissions set:
+For the project for which the categories are defined, you must have the following permissions set:
 -   To export categories of work item types, you must have your **View project-level information** permission set to **Allow**.
 -   To import categories of work item types, you must be a member of the **Project Administrators** security group or have the **Edit project-level information** permission set to **Allow**.